Darioc18/PP5_lari_living/README.md

 #### EPIC | Newsletter
 - **User Story: Store owner: send newsletter [#15](https://github.com/Darioc18/PP5_lari_living/issues/15)** - As a store owner I can send out a newsletter via email so that I keep customers updated with news and events about my store.
-- **User Story: Store owner: unsuscribe from newsletter [#16](https://github.com/Darioc18/PP5_lari_living/issues/16)** - As a store owner I can unsubscribe subscribers from newsletter.
+- **User Story: Store owner: unsubscribe from newsletter [#16](https://github.com/Darioc18/PP5_lari_living/issues/16)** - As a store owner I can unsubscribe subscribers from newsletter.
 - **User Story: Site user: newsletter subscription [#17](https://github.com/Darioc18/PP5_lari_living/issues/17)** - As a site user I can sign up for the website's newsletter so that I can keep up to date with new products, promotions, and events.
 - **User Story: Site user: unsubscribe from newsletter [#18](https://github.com/Darioc18/PP5_lari_living/issues/18)** - As a site user I can unsubscribe from newsletter so that I don't receive store newsletters anymore.